 As a landlord, it’s your responsibility to understand the provisions stated in the landlord-tenant law to avoid violating your legal duties.
 For example, Virginia landlords should address the repair requests within 30 days.
 Urgent repairs that are needed to prevent health and safety dangers should be fixed within 24 hours.

 As a landlord, you should also be aware of the rules regarding the security deposit.
 In Virginia, landlords are prohibited from charging a tenant more than two months’ worth of rent as a security deposit.
-After the lease, the security deposit must be returned to the tenants within 30 days.
+After the lease agreement ends, the security deposit must be returned to the tenants within 30 days.
 If you fail to return this to the tenant, you may be charged with penalties and other fees.

 You should also be aware of the rules and regulations under the federal Fair Housing Act.
 This law prohibits landlords from discriminating against tenants who belong to the following protected classes: race, color, religion, sex, nationality, disability, and familial status.